wp-media/rocket-lazy-load/readme.txt

 `add_filter( 'rocket_use_native_lazyload', '__return_true' );`

-Browsers not support native lazyload will use the JS-based solution as before.
+Browsers that do not support native lazyload will use the JS-based solution as before.

 = How can I deactivate Lazy Load on some pages? =